KamyNz/demo-projects-2023/uniandes-202302-poc-053-mintic/README.md

 ## What was my role in this project:

-🔍 Diseñar e implementar una arquitectura en la nube en la nube de Azure para recopilar, almacenar y procesar datos para la evaluación de criterios de calidad que establece la Guía Nacional de Calidad e Interoperabilidad de datos abiertos a los conjuntos de datos publicados en la plataforma datos.gov.co en el marco de la prueba de concepto denominada **poc-053-mintic-calidad-datos-fase1**
+🔍 Design and implement a cloud architecture in the Azure cloud to collect, store, and process data for the evaluation of quality criteria established by the National Guide for Quality and Interoperability of Open Data for datasets published on the datos.gov.co platform within the framework of the proof of concept called **poc-053-mintic-calidad-datos-fase1**

-## Involved as DevOps/CloudOps for the Seal of Excellence for Open Data Quality Project
+## Involved as DevOps/CloudOps for the Seal of Excellence for Open Data Quality Project (Spanish)

 ![Architecture](./docs/readme/00architecture_azure.png)